-There are several items you can bring with you instead of detailed notes that can help you appear prepared and eager to meet with the interviewer.
+Instead of detailed notes, there are several other items you can bring with you that can convey to the interviewer you are prepared for the interview and eager to meet with them.
 Some items you might consider bringing with you include:

-You may also bring a list of references with you, including their contact information and any letters of recommendation you may have.
-This can help in the event the interviewer wants to communicate with your past colleagues and employers.
+A list of professional references: Having references on hand can help in the event the interviewer wants to communicate with your past colleagues and employers.
 Similarly, a letter of recommendation can be an effective addition to your resume.

 What other items should you bring to an interview?

-Aside from the important documents like your resume, portfolio and references, there are several other items you might bring with you to your interview:
+Aside from the important documents like your resume, portfolio and references, there are several other items you might bring with you to your interview, including:

-If you are just entering your career, it can also be beneficial to have an official copy of your transcripts or other indicators of your college grades.
-This can showcase your commitment to learning as well as indicating your skills.
+College transcripts: If you are just entering your career, it can also be beneficial to have an official copy of your transcripts or other indicators of your college grades.
+This can showcase your commitment to learning as well as indicate your skills.

-You might bring breath mints or a breath freshener spray just in case you feel you need it.
-This can help boost your confidence because you will be less worried about how your breath smells when you're speaking with the interviewer.
+Breath mints: You might bring breath mints or a breath freshener spray just in case you feel you need it.
+This can help boost your confidence because you will be less worried about how your breath smells during your interview.

-You should also write down or print out the company's contact information including an address and phone number.
+Company contact information: You should also write down or print out the company's contact information including an address and phone number.
 It can also be a good idea to have driving directions prepared so you know exactly where you are going.
-If something happens on your way to the interview, like a traffic jam or car accident, you can have a way to contact your interviewer to let them know.